byjg/php-cache-engine/README.md

 ## Create new cache instance

-### PSR-6 cache pool
+### Creating a PSR-6 compatible instance

-You can set instance in the 'cacheconfig.php' setup (see below and use the factory)
+You can set instance in the 'cacheconfig.php' setup (see below how to configure the factory)

 ```php
 $cachePool = \ByJG\Cache\CacheContext::psrFactory();